-The testes develop in the abdomen and then gradually migrate down, through the inguinal canal and into the scrotum.
-They have normally reached the scrotum prior to birth.
+During fetal development, the testes develop in the abdomen and then gradually migrate down through the inguinal canal and into the scrotum.
+They have normally reached the scrotum before birth.

 Risk Factors